-“where text is readable without tapping or zooming, tap targets are spaced appropriately, and the page avoids unplayable content or horizontal scrolling.”
+“where the text is readable without tapping or zooming, tap targets are spaced appropriately, and the page avoids unplayable content or horizontal scrolling.”

 Google even offers a tool called the Mobile-Friendly Test, that you can use to analyze your website.
 While this will tell you if Google thinks your website is mobile friendly, you should also browse on your mobile device(s) to make sure the experience is ideal.

 Content, domain age, speed, security, accessibility, backlinks, social influencers are just a sampling of the many factors Google uses to rank a website.
-Mobile friendliness is now just another one of hundreds of factors that influence your ranking.
+Mobile-friendliness is now just another one of hundreds of factors that influence your ranking.